obonobo/shepard/README.md

 Shepard platform offer features for enforcing healthy screen habits, such as timers, notifications, and task management.
 Shepard also offers functionality for promoting health exercise habits.

-        GO ON ONE OR TWO MORE SENTENCES GIVING AN OVERVIEW OF THE FEATURES

-## Who is this for?

-Shepard is designed for regular consumers that have a need for assistance in managing their screen time and lifestyle habits.

-## Feature List (Product Requirements)

-1. Screen time management features
-    - Task timers
-    - Notifications for tasks/timer events
-    - Task management
-        - Todo list
-2. Exercise features
-    - Stats tracker
-    - Save and manage workouts
-    - Scheduling
-    - Timers

-## Competitors and product inspiration

-Write about some similar products that are already on the market.